vendasta/marketplace-documentation/docs/Guides/oauth2.md

 **We recommend implementing your authorization flow on the backend in most cases as it is easier to setup, secure, and use.
 However, Single Page Applications would likely prefer a Frontend Workflow so that tokens can be more easily refreshed.
 (NOTE - Refresh Tokens are not yet supported)**

-Both OpenID Connect and OAuth2 are standardized workflows, which means most programming languages have at least one library available to aid your implementation whether you choose to implement the workflow on the frontend or on your backend webserver.
+Both OpenID Connect and OAuth2 are standardized workflows, which means most programming languages have at least one library available to aid your implementation whether you choose to implement the workflow on the frontend or on your backend.

 <!-- theme: info -->
 >You can find a list of compliant OAuth2 libraries [here](https://oauth.net/code/).
 Please select a **Client Library** in your language of choice.